NUWC Division Newport director of Technology Transition wins NDIA Martell-Bushnell Award

-Stephen J. Plunkett, Director of Technology Transition for the Naval Undersea Warfare Center (NUWC) Division Newport’s Chief Technology Office (CTO), recently won the 2023 National Defense Industrial Association (NDIA) Vice Adm.
-Charles B. Martell-David Bushnell Award, which honors distinguished individuals who have made exceptional contributions in their field.
-Plunkett will receive his award at the NDIA’s Undersea Warfare Fall Conference to be held Sept.
-18-20 in Groton, Connecticut.
+NEWPORT, R.I. – Stephen J. Plunkett, director of Technology Transition for the Naval Undersea Warfare Center (NUWC) Division Newport’s Chief Technology Office (CTO), recently won the 2023 National Defense Industrial Association (NDIA) Vice Adm.
+Charles B. Martell-David Bushnell Award.

+This award honors distinguished individuals who have made exceptional contributions in the field of antisubmarine warfare and/or undersea warfare technology, have sustained undersea warfare involvement and who is widely recognized in the Department of Defense community.

+Throughout his 31-year career at Division Newport, Plunkett, of Middletown, Rhode Island, has distinguished himself for his “superb technical contributions,” the award states.

 |Date Taken: